PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   exact trailing aligned shape.
 Dynamic and unparseable expressions do not replace existing cache entries, and binary/Resize/Pool callers still update the shared context immediately after their successful rewrite.
+- The NHWC AveragePool bridge keeps its returned-name contract, but successful calls now update the layout sets and all four affected static-shape entries internally.
+To preserve behavior, the cached state shape is still recomputed from the pre-rewrite Pool shape after the layout sets change; it is not replaced by the rendered rewrite target.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.